uofa-cmput404/uofa-cmput404.github.io/content/labsignments/http-new.md

 [TOC]

 ---

 # Description

-Your task is to build a HTTP 1.1 compliant webserver and a basic HTTP client.
+Your task is to build an HTTP/1.1 compliant webserver and a basic HTTP client.
 This lab is designed to give you a hands-on, ground-up understanding of the basics of HTTP by implementing both the client and server sides.

 The webserver will serve static content from the `www` directory in the same directory where you start the webserver.
-The client will be used to make HTTP requests to the server or any standard server.
+The client will be used to make HTTP requests to the server or any HTTP/1.1 server.

 # Getting Started